 Comprehensive Overview

 The history of the least common multiple is intertwined with the development of number theory itself.
 Ancient civilizations, such as the Babylonians and Greeks, understood and utilized the principles of multiples and divisors in various practical applications.
-While they may not have explicitly defined the LCM in the modern mathematical sense, their understanding of numerical relationships laid the groundwork for later mathematicians to formalize the concept.
+So while they may not have explicitly defined the LCM in the modern mathematical sense, their understanding of numerical relationships laid the groundwork for later mathematicians to formalize the concept.
 Over time, the LCM became an integral part of mathematical theory, finding use in algebra, arithmetic, and various other branches of mathematics.

 There are several methods to calculate the LCM of three numbers, each with its own advantages and suitability for different situations.
 The most common methods include the prime factorization method, the listing multiples method, and using the greatest common divisor (GCD).
 The prime factorization method involves breaking down each number into its prime factors and then combining these factors to form the LCM.
 The listing multiples method involves listing the multiples of each number until a common multiple is found.
 The GCD method involves using the relationship between the LCM and GCD to simplify the calculation.